ksm0226/radXiFoam/README.md

  - The w value in constant/combustionProperties/powerLawCoeff is the Su0 (reference laminar flame speed).
   - In general, it is set by referring to the paper of the laminar flame speed test result for each type of fuel. (ref.
 3)
 - Set the number # of cores to use for compute in system/decomposeParDict/numberOfSubdomains.
+ - Since the mesh in the tutorial case consists of 1.2 million cells, it is recommended to run in parallel.
 - Run 'decomposepar'
 - Run 'mpirun -np # radXiFoam -parallel'